dwmkerr/crosswords-js/README.md

 - [ ] Deploy the sample site to GitHub pages, update the readme and repo information with the link to the site.
 - [ ] refactor: Move the build from GitHub actions to CircleCI, keeping it one place.
 - [ ] refactor: Simplify the static site by removing Angular and Bootstrap, keeping everything as lean and clean as possible.
+- [ ] docs: note the source of the sample crossword